ayush-khatrii/discussIt/README.md

-# MERN Stack Chat App
+# DiscussIt - MERN Stack Chat App

 Welcome to our MERN stack chat application!
 This application allows users to engage in real-time messaging, manage friend requests, send attachments, create groups, and perform various other actions.
 This is a complex project that leverages the MERN (MongoDB, Express.js, React.js, Node.js) stack for full-stack development.